activecm/rita-legacy/pkg/beaconsni/Readme.md

     - Field: `cid`
         - Type: int

-After building the `beaconFQDN` collection, RITA finds the FQDN with the highest beacon score for each of the internal hosts.
+After building the `beaconSNI` collection, RITA finds the SNI with the highest beacon score for each of the internal hosts.

-The `host` record's `dat.mbsni` field stores the FQDN of the FQDN beacon with the highest `score` in which internal host took part.
+The `host` record's `dat.mbsni` field stores the SNI of the SNI beacon with the highest `score` in which internal host took part.
 The `dat.max_beacon_sni_score` field stores the associated `score` value.
 This analysis only considers beacons updated in the current chunk.

 The current chunk ID is recorded in this subdocument in order to track when the entry was created.